 - Cellular Cofferdam.

-Caisson is a watertight structure made of wood, steel or reinforced concrete which excavates for the foundation of bridges, piers, etc. This type of foundation is mostly used in bridge pier construction and other structures that require foundation underneath water.
+Caisson is a watertight structure made of wood, steel, or reinforced concrete that excavates for the foundation of bridges, piers, etc. This type of foundation is mostly used in bridge pier construction and other structures that require foundation underneath water.

 Types Of Caissons: